The study of history, it’s been said, is the study of unintended consequences.

 A Series Of Unfortunate Events

-Let’s take a quick look at two stories in the news recently.
+Let’s take a quick look at two news stories that indirectly discussed the consequences of procrasination and carelessness.

 They illustrate that when it comes to immigration, relatively simple errors can cause huge problems for immigrants and their families.

 (As a caveat, I would like to note that my knowledge of the cases cited is based on what I have read and heard in the news.
-I have no inside knowledge of actual facts.)
+I have no inside knowledge of actual facts.
+I do not know the final outcome of these cases.)

 A Failure To Renew TPS Status: Jose Escobar

-Recently, the Houston Chronicle reported Jose Escobar, a 31-year-old father of two U.S. citizen children had been deported to El Salvador despite no criminal convictions.
+The Houston Chronicle told the story of Jose Escobar, a 31-year-old father of two U.S. citizen children had been deported to El Salvador despite no criminal convictions.
 He had been living here since he was 15.

 An excerpt follows.

-Unlike the violent criminals Trump has said he would focus on, Escobar landed in deportation proceedings because of a simple paperwork gaffe.
+Unlike the violent criminals immigration officials said the government would focus on, Escobar landed in deportation proceedings because of a simple paperwork gaffe.

 His mother sent for him when he was 15 and like her, he qualified for temporary protected status for people fleeing widespread disasters in certain countries.